Hot accretion onto spiral galaxies: the origin of extended and warped HI discs: Simulation Setup

 \subsection{Initialising a rotating, inflowing hot CGM}

 {r_{\rm max}}

-We initialise the density, temperature, and radial velocity of the CGM with a non-rotating spherical hot inflow solution from \citet{sternCoolingFlowSolutions2019} with $\Mdot = 0.5\,\msun\,\mathrm{yr}^{-1}$.
-We integrate the 1D spherically symmetric and steady-state flow equations to obtain this solution, starting at the sonic radius of $r_\mathrm{sonic} = 0.05\,{\rm kpc}$ and proceeding outward.
-The integration uses the same $\vco = 200\kmsmath$ and cooling function with $Z = 0.3\,{\rm Z}_\odot$ as in the simulation.
+We initialise the density, temperature, and radial velocity of the CGM using a non-rotating spherical hot inflow solution.
+This initial condition is approximately equal to the solution in eqn.~(\ref{e:rad solution}) with $\Mdot = 0.5\,\msun\,\mathrm{yr}^{-1}$, $\vc = 200\kmsmath$ and $Z = 0.3\,{\rm Z}_\odot$.
+In practice, we also account for the dynamic term neglected in the solution in eqn.~(\ref{e:rad solution}), by integrating the 1D spherically symmetric and steady-state flow equations as described in \citet{sternCoolingFlowSolutions2019}, starting at the sonic radius of $r_\mathrm{sonic} = 0.05\,{\rm kpc}$ and proceeding outward.
+The dynamic term is significant only near $r_{\rm sonic}$, well below the radii of $\gtrsim10\kpc$ we focus on in this study, so eqn.~(\ref{e:rad solution}) provides a good approximation of our initial conditions.
 We then randomly assign initial locations of gas resolution elements in the GIZMO simulation in a way that ensures a radial mass distribution equal to that in the 1D solution.
-Subsequently, we add a net rotation to the gas by initialising all resolution elements with an angular momentum

-where we remind the reader that the primed coordinates are defined with respect to the rotation axis of the CGM.
-This angular momentum distribution is independent of radius and implies that each radial shell has a uniform angular frequency as expected based on the arguments in \cite{sternAccretionDiskGalaxies2024}, equal to $\Omega=10\, (r/20\kpc)^{-2}\,{\rm Gyr}^{-1}$.
-The implied mean circularization radius is $\Rcircmean=13\,{\rm kpc}$, as can be derived from eqns.~(\ref{eq:Rcirc}) -- (\ref{eq:spin}) and the value of $\vc=230\kmsmath$ that we get at disc radii (see below).

-The ICs are not in a steady state, since the pressure structure in the integrated solution does not account for rotation support or for the gravity of the disc.
-The simulation adjusts to a new steady state within several hundreds of Myr, with a somewhat higher $\Mdot$ in the range $1.4-2\,\msun\,\mathrm{yr}^{-1}$.
+To add rotation to the initial conditions, we assume the hot CGM has an angular momentum profile $j_{\rm hot}(r,\theta^\prime)$, which scales with polar angle as $j_{\rm hot}\propto\sin^2\theta'$ and has only a weak dependence on radius at inner CGM radii.
+The scaling with polar angle is based on the results of non-radiative cosmological simulations in \cite{sharmaOriginAngularMomentum2012}.
+The radial profile is based on the arguments in \cite{pezzulliAngularMomentumCosmological2017}.
+This profile assumes a truncated exponential angular momentum distribution (AMD) for halo baryons as seen in non-radiative cosmological simulations, with the lower part of the AMD removed, assumed `lost' to the pre-existing disc and to outflows.
+The exact calculation is detailed in Appendix~A. The implied value at small radii is $j_{\rm hot}(r\ll\rvir)=4000\sin^2\theta^\prime \kpc \kmsmath$, leading to typical circularisation radii of $\Rcirc=j_{\rm hot}/\vc\approx15\kpc$.
+This $\Rcirc$ is larger than the initial disc size of $10\kpc$ described in section~\ref{sec:ics galaxy}, and is consistent with the arguments in section~\ref{sec:hotinflows}.
+Simulations with larger or smaller assumed values of $\Rcircmean$ correspondingly produce larger or smaller warps.